 If you go:

 The Lansdowne Centre Spring Carnival is just a few steps from the Canada Line’s Lansdowne Station.
 Entry is free, while ride tickets cost $1.25 each—most rides require between three and six tickets.
-You can also buy 20 tickets for $23, 40 tickets for $45 or a daylong wristband for $40.
-In addition, there is a special six-ride package ($18.99) available from the Guest Services desk inside the mall.
+You can also buy 20 tickets for $25, 40 tickets for $45 or a daylong wristband for $40.